2bndy5/CirquePinnacle/docs/linux.rst

    .. code-block:: shell

-       cmake ../src -D PINNACLE_DRIVER=linux_kernel
+       cmake ../src -DPINNACLE_DRIVER=linux_kernel

-   The ``-D PINNACLE_DRIVER`` will force the build to use 1 of the supported hardware drivers.
+   The ``-DPINNACLE_DRIVER`` will force the build to use 1 of the supported hardware drivers.
    This can also be specified using an environment variable named ``PINNACLE_DRIVER``.
    With out this specified, CMake will look for required dependencies and use the first driver found.
    Supported options include (in order of precedence):